This article contains affiliate links.

 The Garmin detects the impulse from a shot then uses radar to locate the projectile during flight.
 Once it tracks it, it uses some calculation to reverse engineer the velocity at 10 ft in front of the muzzle.

 To that end, it worked flawlessly.
-It picked up every one of my shots and gave me a reading.
+It picked up every one of my shots and gave me a reading despite the cluttered indoor environment.

 Handling Interference